stefanspringer1/XercesBuild/README.md

 cmake --build . --config Release
 ```

-You can explicitly choose an architecture:
+You can explicitly choose an architecture (not on Red Hat 7):

 ```bash
 ./configure CFLAGS="-arch x86_64" CXXFLAGS="-arch x86_64"
 ```

+You then find the library as `src/libxerces-c-3.2.*`.

-Get the info about the architecture for a library:
+Get the info about the architecture for a library on macOS:

 ```bash
 lipo -info libxerces-c-3.2.dylib